Colombian Commercial Code: Maritime Assistance, Rescue Law | Althox

 Article 1549: Fixing Remuneration and Distribution

 Article 1549 outlines the primary method for determining the amount of remuneration: agreement between the parties.
 In the absence of such an agreement, the judge is tasked with fixing the amount.
-It also specifies how this remuneration should be distributed among the various parties involved in the rescue.
+It also specifies how this remuneration should be distributed among the various parties involved in the rescue, acknowledging the collective effort and risk involved in maritime assistance.

 Section 1549 .- The amount of remuneration shall be fixed by agreement of the parties and in default by the judge.
 Such remuneration shall be distributed among the owners, operators, captain and crew, as appropriate.

 The distribution among owners, operators, captain, and crew acknowledges the collective effort and risk involved.
 This ensures that all contributors, from those managing the operation to those physically performing the rescue, receive a fair share.
-The specific proportions often depend on the circumstances, the level of risk, and the contribution of each party.
+The specific proportions often depend on the circumstances, the level of risk, the contribution of each party, and established maritime traditions or company policies.
+This article provides a clear hierarchy for resolving disputes over compensation, prioritizing amicable agreements but providing judicial recourse when necessary.

 Article 1550: Contract Validity Under Duress